Pickleball: United States

 The 2023 report by the Sports and Fitness Industry Association (SFIA), released in February 2024, states that pickleball grew 223.5% over three years in the United States.
 The report also states that 13.6 million people played pickleball in 2023.
 In May 2024, CNBC noted, citing a report from the Trust for Public Land, the number of outdoor pickleball courts in major cities went up 650% in the last seven years, with more than 3,000 courts across 100 of the most populated cities in the US.

 The 2022 SFIA report, released in 2023, estimated that approximately 900 million dollars of court infrastructure investment is needed to keep up with the fast growth of the sport.
 To illustrate the need for this infrastructure, the SFIA has reported that the Middle Atlantic region (includes NY, NJ, and PA) had the lowest court coverage with 1 dedicated court for 1000 participants.
 Pickleball participation grew in every region in the United States according to the report by the SFIA.
 The South Atlantic region (includes DE, FL, GA, MD, NC, SC, and VA) had the most pickleball players with 1.9 million players.
 The Pacific region was second with 1.5 million players and the East North Central region came in third with 1.4 million players.

 When Major League Pickleball was established in 2021, offering league franchise opportunities, it attracted investors such as NBA player LeBron James, retired NFL quarterback Drew Brees, and entrepreneur Gary Vaynerchuk.
 This increased visibility further raised the sport's popularity.

 The Apple Heart and Movement Study, a collaboration with Brigham and Women's Hospital, the American Heart Association, and Apple, found that among Apple Watch users the number of pickleball players surpassed tennis for the first time in July 2023.

 International

 An analysis by DUPR, whose software is used to set player ratings world-wide, found that the growth of pickleball is accelerating around the globe.
 While the United States still has the highest number of players, based on DUPR registrations, it is followed by Canada, Australia, the United Kingdom, and Malaysia.
 Their data shows the top five countries with the fastest growing number of registered DUPR players are India, Thailand, Venezuela, China, and the Philippines.
 Players from new countries are frequently registering, reflecting pickleball's global spread.

+The growth of pickleball and other racket sports such as padel wasn't received positively by tennis players, as clubs replace tennis and basketball courts with pickleball courts.
+Novak Djokovic stated in a press conference during 2024 Wimbledon Tennis Championships that "on a club level, tennis is endangered" while also pointing out that a single tennis court can be converted unto multiple padel or pickleball courts.